 If a learner is identified as having SEND, we will provide provision that is `additional to or different from` the normal differentiated curriculum, intended to overcome the barrier to their learning.

-Our SEND profile for 2021-2022 shows that we have just under 10% of children on our SEND register.
-This includes 5 children with Education Health and Care Plans (EHCP`s) and 1 child with an application for an EHCP ongoing.
+Our SEND profile for September 2022 shows that we have 30 children on the SEND register which equates to 9.5% of the school population.
+This includes 4 children with Education Health and Care Plans (EHCP`s) and 1 child with an application for an EHCP ongoing.

-The new code of practice divides SEND into the following 4 areas:
+The SEN code of practice divides SEND into the following 4 areas:

 Children may have a special educational need which is incorporated in more than one of the above areas and indeed their need may change over time.
 At North Wootton Academy we currently support children with-in all four of the above SEND categories.

 · have a specific difficulty with literacy (e.g. dyslexia) or numeracy (e.g. dyscalculia).
 Communication